 As seen in the chart below, with the above risk weightings, the targeted credits should ensure a 5 star rating is achieved.
 The 'Base Case' displayed below is what is representative of the current strategy.
-The 'Stretch' strategy indicated below includes initiatives which would be required to be investigated if a 6 star rating was desired.

 The chart below displays the total targeted credits by risk category.
 As seen below, the 5 star strategy requires the majority of the medium risk credits to be confirmed through design development.
-The 69 credits targeted should however ensure that there is a sufficient buffer to ensure the 5 star rating is achieved.
+The 70 credits targeted should however ensure that there is a sufficient buffer to ensure the 5 star rating is achieved.
 A significant buffer is recommended early in the design phase given uncertainty regarding many of the design details surrounding the services design.